 Tim Mawson was educated at St Peter’s College and then The Queen’s College in Oxford.
 He held a number of temporary lectureships at other Oxford colleges before returning to St Peter’s in 1998, where he is now one of two Philosophy Fellows.
 You can listen to an interview with him here.
 If you want to hear his series of lectures on the Philosophy of Religion, click here.

 Philosophy of Religion, Philosophical Theology, Value Theory

-I have quite broad interests within Philosophy and Philosophical Theology – I have written three books and forty or so papers over a wide range of topics, though most fall within the general area of the Philosophy of Religion.
+I have quite broad interests within Philosophy and Philosophical Theology – I have written five books and about fifty papers covering a wide range of topics, though most fall within the general area of the Philosophy of Religion.
 At time of writing, my most recent work has been on the question, “What is the meaning of life?”
 This is arguably the question that most lay-people would think must form a chief focus of the work of all of those who style themselves professional philosophers.
 But, until relatively recently, hardly anybody who called themselves a professional philosopher had worked on the question “What is the meaning of life?” at all.
-I am interested in exploring what difference God might make to answers (for I have argued there are more than one) to these questions (for I’ve argued that the question ‘What is the meaning of life?’ is really many questions.
+I am interested in exploring what difference God might make to answers (for I have argued there are more than one) to these questions (for I’ve argued that the question ‘What is the meaning of life?’ is really many questions).